hardbyte/python-can/doc/configuration.rst

     [default]
     interface = <the name of the interface to use>
     channel = <the channel to use by default>
+    bitrate = <the bitrate in bits/s to use by default>

 Environment Variables